Hasnanivishal/graph-in-js/README.md

         return this.adjenacyList.get(node);
       }

-      // BSF on Components Graph
+      // BFS on Components Graph
-      performBSFOnComponentGraph() {
+      performBFSOnComponentGraph() {
         // Create a visited nodes array
         this.visitedNodes = new Set();

         // Run loop on every keys in map i.e. every node to track unreachable nodes for(const node of this.adjenacyList.keys()) {
-          // Run the BSF on non visited nodes only if(!this.visitedNodes.has(node)) {
+          // Run the BFS on non visited nodes only if(!this.visitedNodes.has(node)) {
-            // Calls the BSF with key as starting node if(this.breathSearchFirstTraversal(node) == true) {
+            // Calls the BFS with key as starting node if(this.breathSearchFirstTraversal(node) == true) {
               return true;
             }